 I then went on to study for a BSc Honours Degree in Applied Physics & Astronomy.
 And was particularly proud of my final year dissertation involving the analysis of galactic spectra to help develop new theories of galaxy formation.
 This was an original piece of research work published in the monthly notices of the Royal Astronomical Society (Ref.
 Sansom A C, Peace G, Dodd M, 1994, MNRAS, 271, 39, Line-Strength Gradients In The Bulge Components of NGC 3190 and 1023).

-After graduating jobs in astronomy were hard to come by and I had to pay back my student loan.
-So I studied for a Postgraduate Certificate in Software Technology at Liverpool University, and subsequently worked as a software engineer for various private and public sector businesses.
+Around the time I graduated, jobs in astronomy were hard to come by and I had to pay back my student loan.
+I therefore studied for a Postgraduate Certificate in Software Technology at Liverpool University, and subsequently worked as a software engineer for various private and public sector businesses.
 Becoming proficient in object-oriented programming and app development.

-With 12 years experience in the software industry, I decided to merge my experiences and interests and create Egg Moon Studio.
-Around this time my wife also started her own photography business.
+With many years of software industry experience under my belt, I decided to merge my experiences and interests and create Egg Moon Studio.
 Whilst it’s been extremely challenging running a startup business it’s also been very rewarding following my interests in astronomy and meteorology.

 Writing an astronomy weather app using C# and Xamarin was an easy decision as it utilised my previous skills in meteorology, astronomy and programming.
 I was also tired of sifting through conventional weather apps, trying to find the night-time forecasts to decide whether to set up my scope, and so Scope Nights was born.